View Raymond Moore's Obituary on kpcnews.com and share memories

 Survivors include three daughters, Cheryl (Harry) Hicks, of Pioneer, Ohio, LuAnn (Joe) Jerger and Wanda (Jerry) Hug, both of Bryan, Ohio; one son, Philip Moore, of Edon; nine grandchildren; 20 great-grandchildren; one sister, Carol Hamman, of Hamilton, Indiana; and a special stepdaughter, Carleen D. Mocherman, of Edon.

-He was also preceded in death by his parents; one son, Gary Eugene Moore; a grandson, Ryan Moore; a granddaughter, Tara Jerger; and a great-grandson, AJ Anderson.
+He was also preceded in death by his parents; one son, Gary Eugene Moore; a grandson, Ryan Moore; a granddaughter, Tara Jerger; a great-grandson, AJ Anderson; a sister, Evelyn Armstrong; and a brother, Robert Moore.

 Visitation will be held on Saturday, March 7, 2020, from 4-7 p.m., at Krill Funeral Home, 204 W. Indiana St., Edon.